Structural Change Accounting

 with Jesús Bueren, Dante Amengual

-Abstract: Inequality in health outcomes has a strong socio-economic component.
-We argue that differences in health behaviors across education groups are key to understanding this fact.
-We start by estimating latent types of lifestyle and their impact on health dynamics by use of data on health behavior and health outcomes in the HRS and the PSID.
-We find that there is a large gradient in life expectancy across lifestyles (8 years at age 50) and that the higher frequency of health-protective lifestyles among the more educated individuals explains 40% of the education gradient in life expectancy.
-Next, to understand lifestyle formation and the correlation between education and health behavior choices, we build a life cycle model with idiosyncratic labor market and health risks.
-In the model, education and lifestyles are jointly chosen early in life by individuals who are heterogeneous in the utility cost of adopting protective lifestyles and acquiring education.
-Importantly, in our calibration these two early-life investments are complements, which endogeneously generates selection of heterogeneous individuals into each choice.
-Quantitatively, we find that the more educated individuals choose healthier lifestyles partly because of their income advantage, partly because of the higher yield of their health-protective behavior, and partly due to their better selection in terms of costs of adopting healthier behaviors.
-Finally, we find that the increase in the college wage premium over the last decades has widened the education gradient in lifestyles, resulting in one-year increase in the education gradient of life expectancy across cohorts born in the 1930s and 1970s.
-Of this increase, 40% is driven by the direct effect of wage changes, while 60% is due to changes in the composition of the shrinking set of high school dropouts.
+Abstract: We study the effect of lifestyles on the education gradient of life expectancy.
+We use panel data on health behavior and health outcomes to estimate latent lifestyle types and their impact on health dynamics.
+We find that the higher frequency of health-protective lifestyles among the more educated individuals explains almost 1/2 of the education gradient in life expectancy.
+To understand lifestyle formation, we build a life cycle model where lifestyles and education are jointly chosen early in life.
+These two investments are complementary because of the more educated's higher income and the higher yield of their health-protective behavior.
+Importantly, with these complementarities, individuals with lower costs of healthier lifestyles self-select into higher education.
+Quantitatively, we find the three mechanisms similarly important in explaining the correlation between education and healthy lifestyles.
+We also find that the increase in the college wage premium over the last decades has widened the education gradient in lifestyles, resulting in a one-year increase in the education gradient of life expectancy across cohorts born in the 1930s and 1970s.
+Of this increase, 40% is driven by the direct effect of wage changes and 60% by the induced changes in the composition of college graduates and high school dropouts.

 Durable Goods, Borrowing Constraints and Consumption Insurance